-Apparently sociologists say that nearly 50% of people have a major faith transition in their life, whether it be from belief to non-belief, a change of religion, a conversion from non-belief to belief, or a change of beliefs within the one religion.
+Sociologists say that nearly 50% of people have a major faith transition in their life.
+It may be from belief to non-belief, a change of religion, a conversion from non-belief to belief, or a change of beliefs within the one religion.

 Deconstruction refers to the process of analysing and rejecting beliefs we once held.
 Reconstruction is the process of rebuilding faith in one’s religion on a different basis to previously.